Murder of Michelle Martinko: Trial

 After two days of jury selection, the murder trial began on February 12, 2020.
 The prosecution emphasized the unlikelihood of the DNA evidence matching someone other than the person who left it at the scene.
 The doctor who performed Martinko's autopsy and investigators in the original case, all now retired, took the stand to testify to how the investigation was conducted, and to Martinko's cause of death.
 The defense argued that DNA evidence had been mishandled, and that different articles of clothing from the scene should not have been stored together in one evidence bag.
 Prosecutors also played a video of a police interview of Burns, in which he denied being at the crime scene on the night of Martinko's murder, and could not explain how his DNA had been found at the scene.
 They also played a later recording, after Burns' arrest, in which Burns questioned whether he could have blocked out the memory of committing the crime.
+Prosecutors brought Michael Allison, a former cellmate of Burns, as a witness.
+According to Allison, "I asked Jerry, 'Did you do the crime?'
+And he said he couldn't talk about it."
+Allison testified further that Burns had told him as they were playing a game that if Allison kept beating him, he would have to "take [him] to the mall."

 The defense brought only one witness, a self-described forensic DNA consultant, who testified on the possibility that police could have mishandled the evidence.
 He stated that Burns' DNA could have been at the scene due to secondary transfer (such as skin cells transferring to an article of clothing when someone brushes up against another person), although he clarified that it was not his opinion that this was the case with Burns' DNA.
 Prosecutors called a criminalist to contradict the defense's witness; the criminalist said that the storage of Martinko's clothing was not unusual.

 Burns' defense team objected to the wording of one of the prosecution's questions, which they claimed implied unequivocally that Burns' blood had been at the scene.
 The defense requested the case be declared a mistrial as a result, but the judge denied the request and asked the prosecutor to rephrase the question.

 On February 24, 2020, after three hours of deliberation, the jury found Jerry Lynn Burns guilty of first degree murder of Michelle Martinko.
-Iowan law mandates a life sentence without the possibility of parole for first degree murder.
+Iowa law mandates a life sentence without the possibility of parole for first degree murder.
 On May 29, 2020, Burns' attorneys filed a motion asking for a new trial, claiming his constitutional and state rights were violated and that the court made a mistake in overruling the request for evidence to be suppressed.

 On August 7, 2020, Burns was sentenced to life in prison without parole.
 In September 2020, Burns filed a notice of appeal.
 Burns is currently imprisoned in the Anamosa State Penitentiary.
+On March 31, 2023, the Iowa Supreme Court denied Jerry Lynn Burns' appeal and upheld his conviction.